 So, if you apply performance management well enough then it’s quite liberating and empowering.
 There are no confinements when it comes to discussions, ideation, and overall work.
 It will show in business ROI as well as engagement and employee satisfaction in the company for everyone.

 Performance management can be stressful but it doesn’t mean that you have to stress over it every time you conduct a performance review meeting.
 Just think about the benefits it will provide your team and the organization.
 As a leader, you can build a culture where teams outperform and are fearless and it happens when you conduct fair performance reviews.
-Therefore, don’t worry about building a perfect performance management system because it’s about showing improvements in the next quarter.
+Therefore, don’t worry about building a perfect all performance management system because it’s about showing improvements in the next quarter.

 Lastly, don’t invest too much time or effort on building it from scratch.
 It’s going to be clerical and inefficient.
 Therefore, trust automation and select the right people tool that will help you build a stronger team.
 It will keep track of individual performance, ratings, 1-on-1’s, etc and thus, automating the routine tasks and giving you more time to interact with your team.

-The essence of an efficient performance management is the one in which leaders hold on to their people and take good care of them.
+The essence of an efficient all performance management is the one in which leaders hold on to their people and take good care of them.
 When leaders show care businesses run smoothly and people share ideas more openly.

 Therefore, invest in your capabilities, practicing the continuous approach to both performance acceleration and performance measurement and gauging the impact of employee engagement and turnover very closely.